angristan/awesome-stars/README.md

 - [libimobiledevice/idevicerestore](https://github.com/libimobiledevice/idevicerestore) - Restore/upgrade firmware of iOS devices
 - [kdrag0n/touchpaint](https://github.com/kdrag0n/touchpaint) - An experimental Linux kernel module that demonstrates the lowest possible input latency on modern smartphones.
 Not for Android or production use.
 - [twitter/twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis
+- [stewartsmith/libeatmydata](https://github.com/stewartsmith/libeatmydata) - libeatmydata - because fsync() should be a no-op
 - [iciamyplant/Cub3d-Linux](https://github.com/iciamyplant/Cub3d-Linux) - This is my final 42's project Cub3d, using the ray-casting technique and C to create a Wolfenstein 3D-like game
 - [cucumber/common](https://github.com/cucumber/common) - A monorepo of common components - building blocks for implementing Cucumber in various languages.
 - [kerneis/hekate](https://github.com/kerneis/hekate) - Hekate, a highly-concurrent BitTorrent seeder